 Remove the loaf from the oven and let it cool.
 Slice and enjoy.

-Serve with yogurt, cinnamon, berries and a drizzle of honey with a cup of chai.
+Serve with yogurt, cinnamon, berries and a drizzle of honey with a mug of B inspired golden spice organic herbal tea.

 Store in the fridge of a week and keep covered.